biokoda/actordb/README.md

 *   No global locks.
 Only the actors (one or many) involved in a transaction are locked during a write.
 All other actors are unaffected.
 *   Uses stable reliable SQL and storage engines: SQLite on top of LMDB.

+### Would you like to contribute?

+What we would most like to see is more client libraries on top of Thrift.
+Thrift generated code can be a bit verbose.
+Generally it is much nicer to implement an interface to it that hides some boilerplate code and uses nicer types.

+Also if you have any ideas, thoughts on possible improvements or bugs to report, contact us using github issues.

+So if you're interested in contributing.
+Use your language of choice.
+Generate a thrift interface using our [adbt.thrift](https://github.com/biokoda/actordb/blob/master/adbt.thrift), then write a clean interface to it.

+We will list any outside contributions here.

+### Learn more

 Documentation: http://www.actordb.com/docs-about.html

 Story: http://blog.biokoda.com/post/112206754025/why-we-built-actordb